paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace_ReferenceTracing_MemoryLeaks.rst

     :width: 800
     :align: center

-The RSS increases as usual so it is hard to see the memory leak.
+The RSS increases as usual so it is hard to see that there is the memory leak.
 However the live object count of ``LASRead`` and ``LASSection``, which are ever increasing, makes it clear that those objects are *not* being de-allocated.
-So there is the memory leak.
+So that is where the memory leak is which makes it easier to track down.

 Instrumenting your code like this gives you a forensic view of its memory behaviour.